flutter-news-app-full-source-code/.github/profile/README.md

+Here is the slightly tweaked README.
+The change is in the "Free Trial License" section to make it clear that a guide for local setup and deployment exists.

+---

 # Your Full-Stack Flutter News App - Ready to Launch

 This is the complete source code for a full-stack news application.
 You get everything you need to deploy and manage your own news platform: a feature-rich Flutter mobile app for Android & iOS, a powerful web-based admin dashboard, and a scalable backend API server.